JayBox325/JayPack/README.md

 ## TODO

 * Test Craft BrowserSync functionality.
-* Import reused HTML, Scss and JS modules from projects.
+* Import reused HTML, Scss and JS modules from projects. - ongoing
 * ~~Minify Scss and JS~~ and update the source strings in the .html (from nunjucks) or .twig (Craft) files.